PQ PDF Logo

 JavaScript Field-Value Conditioning: A Behavioral Analysis Gap

 JavaScript behavioral emulation executes extracted PDF JavaScript in a sandboxed Node.js vm context with a stub of the Acrobat API.
-The gap documented here is not specific to any one implementation — it applies to any behavioral sandbox that does not seed doc.getField() with real /V values from the file.
-Previously, a stub returning { value: '' } for every field was a common default.
+The gap documented here applies to any behavioral sandbox that does not seed doc.getField() with real /V values from the file — returning a stub { value: '' } for every field is the natural default when field enumeration and JS emulation run as independent passes without sharing state.

 The practical consequence: when malicious JavaScript reads a field value and acts on it — submitting it to a URL, using it in a conditional branch, passing it to app.launchURL() — the emulator captured the event with an empty string rather than the actual content.
 Exploitation chains conditioned on field values were not followed correctly: